miguelangelsantana/AB-Testing-Marketing-Campaign/README.md

 **Author**: Miguel Santana

 Thank you for reviewing this repository.
-The author's contact info, sources and social media profiles are listed below under **further information.**
+The author's contact info, blog, sources and social media profiles are listed below under **further information.**

 The contents of this repository detail an analysis of three marketing campaigns in a retail environment.
 A new item has been introduced in several markets.
 The markets were randomly selected and different promotions are used at each location.
 The results are tracked and then used to select the most effective marketing campaign.
 Our analysis will determine which promotion has the largest impact on sales performance and offer actionable insight.